krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 │ 344   ┆ Chinstrap ┆ Dream     ┆ 50.2           ┆ … ┆ 198               ┆ 3775        ┆ female ┆ 2009 │
 └───────┴───────────┴───────────┴────────────────┴───┴───────────────────┴─────────────┴────────┴──────┘
 ```
-The following table compares the main functions of polars with the R package dplyr:
+The following table compares the main functions of _polars_ with the R package _dplyr_:

 |  | dplyr | polars |
 | :---         |     :---      |          :--- |